sina-programer/BMI_Calculator/README.md

 # BMI_Calculator

-## About the Program:
-You can calculate your BMI score with this program eaily!
+You can calculate your BMI score with this program easily!

 ### Preview:
 ![preview](/Files/preview.png)